-As many of you know, our past AHG president, Aviva Romm (shown at right), stepped down this past year.
+As many of you know, our past AHG president, Aviva Romm (shown here), stepped down this past year.
 While there have been many wonderful past presidents and we have a great new president in KP Khalsa, I want to honor Aviva for the incredible work she has done in developing our herbal organization the last 10 years.

 When Aviva became president, the AHG had moved through its infancy into childhood and was about 12 years old.
 She thus had the joyful/arduous task of bringing it through its adolescence into young adulthood.
 When she took over, the AHG had no regular home or administrator, but bounced around from person to person and location to location.
 You can easily imagine the difficulty this would bring to a budding organization.
 It had no journal and symposium attendance was irregular.
 Aviva changed all of that.
 Further, she stabilized, polished and expanded the organization into what it is today.

 AHG membership is made up of many herbalists with diverse backgrounds and approaches.
 They look to the AHG for support, community, and educational standards.
 Aviva gave just this through her thousands of hours on such tasks as devolving the national certification program, national Herb Day, the Journal of the AHG (JAHG), the mentorship program, and the herbalists health trust.
 As well, she wrote, organized and/or edited policy statements for the general manufacturing practice standards (GMPS).
 She even did the calligraphy on every professional member certificate given out over the past 12 years!